Seized Or Locked Engine? Here’s How You Fix It

 This will eventually result in damage to the crank journals, the rod ends, or the main caps, which are all items your engine can’t run without.

 It is also possible that the rods fuse to the crank, which can cause the pistons to “fling” out the side of the block.
-In this case, you’re looking at an extremely costly repair bill.
+In this case, you’re looking at an incredibly expensive repair bill.

-Thankfully, if you follow a factory service schedule and regularly change your oil, you should be able to avoid this cause altogether.
+Thankfully, if you follow a typical service schedule and regularly change your oil, you should be able to avoid this cause altogether.

-Symptoms of your engine being low on oil include:
+Symptoms of your engine being insufficient on oil include:

 • Burning oil smell